 What two colors combine together to make the color blue?
 The answer to this question depends on whether you are talking about the blue which is part of the visible light spectrum, or certain pigments of materials that can be mixed together.

-In terms of the light spectrum blue is a primary color, which means that it is one of the base colors that exists in the universe and it cannot be created by combining different colors together.
+In terms of the light spectrum, blue is a primary color, which means that it is one of the base colors that exist in the universe and it cannot be created by combining different colors together.
 The other primary colors of light are green and red.
 This is why when using digital paint programs, the values are given in RGB (Red, Green, Blue) format.

 The Light Spectrum

 Electromagnetic radiation is everywhere in the entire universe.
 Electromagnetic radiation comes in different forms such as radio waves, ultraviolet radiation, infrared radiation, microwaves, and visible light.
 What we define as visible light is just the wavelengths of electromagnetic radiation that are visible to the human eyes.